|From Serverless Architectures on AWS by Peter Sbarski

 In this article, you will learn about useful patterns for solving design problems in serverless architectures.

-Save 37% off Serverless Architectures on AWS with code fccsbarski at manning.com.
+Save 37% on Serverless Architectures on AWS.
+Just enter code fccsbarski into the discount code box at checkout at manning.com.

 Patterns are architectural solutions to problems in software design.
 They’re designed to address common problems found in software development.
 They’re also an excellent communication tool for developers working together on a solution.
 It’s far easier to find an answer to a problem if everyone in the room understands which patterns are applicable, how they work, and their advantages and disadvantages.
 The patterns presented in this article are useful for solving design problems in serverless architectures.
 These patterns aren’t exclusive to serverless.
 In fact, they’ve were used in distributed systems long before serverless technologies became viable.
 Apart from the patterns presented in this article we recommend that you become familiar with patterns relating to authentication, data management (CQRS, Event Sourcing, Materialized Views, Sharding), and error handling (Retry Pattern).
 Learning and applying these patterns will make you a better software engineer, regardless of the platform you use.